-Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other, potentially-harmful bacteria may be present.
 DDW regulations require the City to test a minimum of 85 samples per week throughout our distribution system for total coliform bacteria, and to report the results, including the percentage of total coliform positive samples in a given month.
-To meet this requirement, in 2019 the City of San Diego collected and analyzed 6796 total coliform samples from the distribution system, an average of 131 per week.
-The MCL for total coliform is defined as the presence of coliform in 5% or more of the samples analyzed in one month, meaning that if 100 samples are collected and 5 contain total coliform, a violation of the MCL has occurred.
-The regulations are written as a percentage of monthly samples because multiple variables can cause a positive result, including environmental contamination at the tap.
-In 2019 the City did not exceed the monthly MCL for total coliform.
+To meet this requirement, in 2020 the City of San Diego collected and analyzed 6,784 total coliform samples from the distribution system, an average of 130 per week.
+The test also examines the presence of E. coli, which is a subgroup of total coliform.
+The MCL for total coliform is the presence of coliform in 5% or more of the samples analyzed in one month, meaning that if 100 samples are collected in March and five contain total coliform, a violation of the MCL has occurred.
+The regulations are written as a percentage of monthly samples because multiple variables can cause a positive result, including localized contamination at the tap.
+In 2020, the City did not exceed the monthly MCL for total coliform.
 In fact, this has never occurred in the City's system since this rule was established in 1989.
-The maximum value recorded in 2019 was 0.4% of monthly samples.
-When any sample tests positive for total coliform, three additional samples are collected and the cause of the positive result is investigated.
+The maximum value recorded in 2020 was 0.74 percent of monthly samples.
+When any sample tests positive for total coliform, three additional samples associated with that site are collected and the cause of the positive result is investigated.

 Total Coliform Rule testing also examines the presence of E. coli, which is a subgroup of Total Coliform.
-All samples obtained from our drinking water distribution system in 2019 were absent of E. coli.
+All samples obtained from our distribution system in 2020 were absent of E. coli.

-CITY PURCHASED MAJOR SOURCES IN TREATMENT TECHNIQUE UNITS MCL PHG ALVARADO MIRAMAR OTAY TREATED WATER DRINKING WATER Tushiditu NITLI TT = 1 NTU n/a Max Level Found = 0.19 Max Level Found = 0.09 Max Level Found = 0.09 Max Level Found = 0.07 Cail runoff Turbidity NTU $\begin{array}{l} TT = 95\% \\ of samples \\ \leq 0.3 \ NTU \end{array}$ n/a 100% of samples $\leq 0.3$ 100% of samples $\leq 0.3$ 100% of samples ≤ 0.3 100% of samples $\leq$ 0.3 Soil runoff
+CITY OF SAN DIEGO TREATMENT P LANTS PURCHASED MAIOR SOURCES IN TURBIDITY UNITS MCL PHG ALVARADO MIRAMAR OTAY TREATED WATER DRINKING WATER Tushidin NTU TT = 1 NTU n/a Max Level Found = 0.20 Max Level Found = 0.10 Max Level Found = 0.08 Max Level Found = 0.09 Call sus off Turbialty NIU $\begin{array}{l} TT = 95\% \\ of samples \\ \leq 0.3 \text{ NTU} \end{array}$ n/a 100% of samples $\leq 0.3$ 100% of samples $≤$ 0.3 100% of samples $\leq 0.3$ 100% of samples $≤$ 0.3 Soli funott

 Turbidity is a measure of the cloudiness of the water and is regulated as a Treatment Technique (TT) - an indicator of the effectiveness of our treatment.
 The City's three water treatment plants (WTPs) monitor turbidity every 15 minutes to ensure consistent, high-quality drinking water production for our customers.
-TT performance goals established by DDW state that all samples should have turbidity less than 1 NTU, and 95% of the samples should have turbidity less than 0.3 NTU; the maximum values measured in 2019 were 0.19 turbidity results have led to our treatment plants receiving performance awards.
-For example: • The Otay WTP has been awarded the Director's Award from the American Water Works Association
+TT performance goals established by DDW state that all samples should have turbidity less than 1 NTU, and 95% of the samples should have turbidity less than 0.3 NTU.
+All three of our treatment plants had 100% of turbidity values less than 0.3 NTU; the maximum values measured in 2020 were 0.20 NTU for Alvarado WTP, 0.10 NTU for Miramar WTP and 0.08 for Otay WTP.
+These consistent and very low turbidity results have led to our treatment plants receiving performance awards.
+For example: